mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be-greater-than.md

 modified: 2024-09-28T12:52:02-06:00
 ---

-Alright, so you've got `toBeGreaterThan`, and it's a matcher you're gonna love when you're working with numbers.
+So you've got `toBeGreaterThan`, and it's a matcher you're gonna love when you're working with numbers.
 You use it when you want to check that **a value is greater than some other value**.
 Pretty straightforward.

 ## When Would You Use This?